georgback/CycPred/README.md

 python CycPred.py inputfile outputfile
 ```

-+ Inputfile must be DNA sequences consisting of only A,T,G or C of length 50 bp, seperated by newlines
++ Inputfile must be DNA sequences consisting of only A,T,G or C of length 50, seperated by newline

 + Outputfile is a text file with newline seperated predicted cyclizability values for each sequence